Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

-For example, Amazon recently decreased their rates, which caused much furore for affiliates who had built valuable income from their payouts.
+For example, Amazon recently decreased its rates, which caused much furor for partners who had built a valuable income stream from their commissions.
 This is also a good reason to diversify the mix of sellers you partner with.
-For those affiliates who had all their eggs in Amazon’s basket, these cuts would result in significant losses.
+For those associates who had all their eggs in Amazon’s basket, these cuts would result in significant losses.

 2. Cookies Matter

-While it’s usual for affiliate sites to link directly to a specific product, consumers can do all kinds of unexpected things once they land on a merchant site.
+While it’s usual for affiliate websites to link directly to a specific product, consumers can do all kinds of unexpected things once they land on a merchant site.

 For example, they might buy an entirely different product.
 Or, they could buy the product you recommend, plus a bunch of other stuff.
 The good news is that you get a commission on all the transactions they complete when they landed through your link.

-Another behaviour we all sometimes exhibit is that we click a link but don’t buy something right away.
-Maybe we shop around a bit or wait for our next pay day.
+Another behavior we all sometimes exhibit is that we click a link but don’t buy a product right away.
+Maybe we shop around a bit or wait for our next payday.
 That’s where cookies come in (not the cookie monster kind).
-They basically “remember” where the visitor came from on that first visit and continue to give the affiliate site credit (i.e. commission) on purchases made thereafter.
+They basically “remember” where the visitor came from on that first visit and continue to give the affiliate credit (i.e., commission) on purchases made thereafter.

 When cookies expire is an important thing to look into when joining a program.
-Some programs (mostly on the retail side) have very narrow conversion windows, i.e. sales that originate from your links only count for a 24 hour window.
+Some programs (mostly on the retail side) have very narrow conversion windows for commissions (i.e., sales that originate from your links only count for a 24-hour window).
 But between 14 and 30 days is the norm.

-That means that if the consumer makes a purchase a week later (coming direct, not clicking again on your affiliate link), you make no commission, even though you originally introduced them to the product.
+That means that if the consumer buys a product a week later (coming direct, not clicking again on your affiliate link), you make no commission, even though you originally introduced them to the product.

 Affiliate marketing, like any other field, has its famous success stories.
-There are people like Matt Diggity, Pat Flynn and Dan Henry who have all become affiliate marketing rock stars.
-They often share some of marketing their tips on their blogs, podcasts and more.
+There are people like Matt Diggity, Pat Flynn, and Dan Henry who have all achieved affiliate marketing success.
+They often share some of their marketing tactics on their blogs, podcasts, and more.

-Matt Diggity’s business has scaled to a point that he’s “able to pump out a new money site in one week.
-At any given time, there are at least 20 sites pulling in big money, with quite a few at the five and six-figure per month range.
-We’ve sold just as many, breaking 6-figures on the regular.”
+Matt Diggity’s company has scaled to a point that he’s “able to pump out a new money site in one week.
+At any given time, at least 20 sites are pulling in big money, with quite a few at the five and six-figure per month range.
+We’ve sold just as many, breaking six-figures on the regular.”

 Count us in, right?

 You’re probably reading this because you want to make money off affiliate marketing.
-But the irony is that your chances of making money off affiliate marketing is probably greater if that isn’t your primary intent (at least at first).
+But the irony is that your chances of earning revenue off an affiliate marketing program are probably greater if that isn’t your primary intent (at least at first).
 This is because it takes time.
 So if you’re looking for a quick cash grab, you’ll probably become disillusioned, fast.

 As Pat Flynn says, “Focus on trust and authenticity.
 Focus on serve first, not income first.
 Focus on what is best for your audience.”